Texas vs Miami (FL) Players to Watch - Elite Eight

 Texas' Last Game

-On Friday, in its last game, Texas beat Xavier 83-71.
-With 19 points, Tyrese Hunter was its high scorer.
+On Friday, in its most recent game, Texas defeated Xavier 83-71.
+With 19 points, Tyrese Hunter was its top scorer.

 |Name